This information explains how having a mutation in the BMPR1A gene may affect you and your family.

 Some examples of these cancer screenings include:

-- Getting an upper endoscopy (a procedure that lets your doctor see inside your stomach and small intestine).
+- An upper endoscopy (a procedure that lets your doctor see inside your stomach and small intestine).

 If you’re having surgery for colon cancer or polyps, your genetic counselor may recommend you have extra colon tissue removed to prevent colon cancer.